 While image quality is influenced by the resolution configured on the camera, the quality of the lens, sharpness of focus, and lighting conditions also come into play.
 For example, harshly lit areas may not offer a well-defined image, even if the resolution is very high.
 Bright areas may be washed out and shadows may offer little detail.
 Cameras that offer wide dynamic range processing, an algorithm that samples the image several times with different exposure settings and provides more detail to the very bright and dark areas, can offer a more detailed image.

 As a best practice, do not assume the camera resolution is everything in regards to image quality.
-For a camera to operate in a day-night environment, (the absence of light is zero lux), the night mode must be sensitive to the infrared spectrum.
+For a camera to operate in a day-night environment, (the absence of light is zero lux), the Low light mode must be sensitive to the infrared spectrum.

 Video Compression Codecs